Kale Placed 3rd On ‘Dirty Dozen’ Produce Pesticide List

 The data was news to some kale lovers who spoke to KPIX 5 at Fort Mason.

-“Then you have to figure out how to get the toxin out of you which is – we don’t know how our bodies are going to react to those toxins – what is doing to us inside.
-Is it triggering a cancer gene to turn on where all of a sudden we now have cancer,” said Martin Burger.
+“Then you have to figure out how to get the toxin out of you which is – we don’t know how our bodies are going to react to those toxins – what it’s doing to us inside.
+Is it triggering a cancer gene to turn on ,where all of a sudden we now have cancer?” said Martin Burger.

-Among the pesticides found in kale in the USDA study is dactyl.
+Among the pesticides found in kale in the USDA study is Dacthal.

 Some agricultural groups have countered that dactyl is legal according to the EPA, but Geller says the problem is that those legal levels are set on data from adults.